 Combine ice and tequila in a glass.
 Add in water.
 Stir in the Citrus Salt electrolytes.
 Voila!

 But why is this any better?

 Traditional margaritas will spike your insulin levels, promote fat storage, and dehydrate the heck out of you.
-With the NorCal Margarita some of these issues are addressed.
+With the traditional NorCal Margarita and the LMNT version, some of these issues are addressed.

 - The tequila being used is fermented agave juice, both gluten and starch free